Kansas Peace Officers Association

 • Retirement program - Kansas Police & Fire Retirement System (KP&F)

-• Great health and dental benefits
+• Great health and dental benefits…90% of premium paid by the city!

 • Competitive vacation, holiday and sick leave (96 hours of paid vacation in year one)